Mayerthorpe tragedy: Shooting

 Constable Hoogestraat was unable to make radio contact with the officers in the quonset.
 The RCMP Emergency Response Team was called by 10:13 am and arrived by 11:52 am from Edmonton, which is normally an hour away from Mayerthorpe.
 An armoured vehicle from the Canadian Forces Edmonton Garrison was called in, but subsequently stood down as not needed.
 The Emergency Response Team sent in a Remote Mobile Investigator, a robot with a video camera attached, and determined that all four officers and Roszko were dead.

 The Fatalities Inquiry later determined that Roszko killed all four officers, who died almost instantly.
 Only Constable Johnston was able to return fire with one shot.
 Roszko then was wounded in the hand and in the thigh by the shots fired by Constable Vigor outside the quonset.
 The shot to his thigh fractured his femur.
-After he went back into the quonset, he turned his weapon on himself.
+After he went back into the quonset, he turned his weapon on himself, and fatally shot himself in the chest, with the bullet entering near his heart.

+Roszko fired a total of 19 shots during the shootout, all of which were from the G3 rifle.
+Johnston was shot four times, Schiemann was shot three times, and Myrol and Gordon were shot two times each.

 Victims

 The police officers killed in the Mayerthorpe tragedy are referred to as "The Fallen Four".
-Constables Johnston, Myrol and Schiemann were based out of the Mayerthorpe RCMP detachment while Constable Gordon was based out of Whitecourt RCMP detachment.
+Constables Johnston, Myrol, and Schiemann were based out of the Mayerthorpe RCMP detachment, while Constable Gordon was based out of the Whitecourt RCMP detachment.

 Anthony Gordon

-Constable Anthony Gordon, who was born in Edmonton, Alberta and raised in Red Deer, Alberta, became a police officer in October 2002.
+Constable Anthony Gordon, who was born in Edmonton, Alberta and raised in Red Deer, Alberta, had become a police officer in October 2002.
 He was stationed in Whitecourt, 45 km west of Mayerthorpe, where he was assigned to general policing and highway patrol.
 Constable Gordon was 28 at the time of his death.

 Leo Johnston

-Constable Lionide "Leo" Johnston became a member of the RCMP in 2001.
+Constable Lionide "Leo" Johnston had become a member of the RCMP in 2001.
 From Owl River, Alberta, he began his career in nearby Lac La Biche, Alberta before being transferred to Mayerthorpe.
 Constable Johnston was 32 at the time of his death.
-He was married to his wife, Kelly, on Nov.
+He had married his wife, Kelly, on Nov.
 13, 2004.

 Brock Myrol

-Constable Brock Myrol, who was born in Outlook, Saskatchewan and raised in Red Deer.
-He had just graduated from RCMP Academy, Depot Division and was an officer with the Mayerthorpe RCMP for less than three weeks at the time of the tragedy.
+Constable Brock Myrol was born in Outlook, Saskatchewan and raised in Red Deer.
+He had just graduated from the RCMP Academy, Depot Division and had been an officer with the Mayerthorpe RCMP for less than three weeks at the time of the tragedy.
 Constable Myrol was 29 at the time of his death.

 Peter Schiemann

-Constable Peter Schiemann (c.1980–2005) became a member of the RCMP in 2000.
+Constable Peter Schiemann (c.1980–2005) had become a member of the RCMP in 2000.
 From Petrolia, Ontario and raised in Stony Plain, Alberta, he began his career in Mayerthorpe and was assigned to general policing and highway patrol.
 Constable Schiemann was 25 at the time of his death.